gor-par/cs110-group-project/README.md

 #3: Data Sanitization

-- Sanitizer, takes two paths, reads csv from first and writes into second
+- ~~Sanitizer, takes two paths, reads csv from first and writes into second~~

   - BEWARE: only deals with numerical data, DO NOT pollute text data

-- pollute the dataset to clear them (duplicates, empties)

-- write cleaning functions

-- Gradual filtration of results (save in different intermediate csv files, one query at a time)

-- text interface for building queries (give me options to choose)

 - filter (queries to filter the data)